ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 | FRCC, SERC    |           372     |          nan     |
 | HECO          |           895.333 |          466.667 |

+### Explanation
+This table reveals which regions tend to have longer outages and higher demand losses.
+For example, if some regions experience much longer outages than others, this could indicate differences in infrastructure resilience, emergency response efficiency, or climate conditions.

 <br>

+## 3. Cause of Outages by Climate Category
+Finally, we analyze outage causes across climate categories.
+We create a pivot table that shows the average impact of different outage causes (e.g., equipment failure, severe weather, intentional attack, etc.) in each climate type.

 | CLIMATE.CATEGORY   |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |
 |:-------------------|--------------------:|------------------------:|---------------------:|------------:|----------------:|-----------------:|--------------------------------:|
 | cold               |              327.5  |                17433    |              709.537 |     259.267 |        2125.91  |          3293.79 |                         637.265 |
 | normal             |             3201.43 |                 7658.82 |              505.442 |     142.176 |        1376.53  |          4082.53 |                         941.018 |
 | warm               |              505    |                22799.7  |              317.767 |     209.833 |         596.231 |          4416.69 |                         494.69  |

+### Explanation
+This table helps us understand what causes the most severe outages in each climate type.
+If severe weather is the biggest factor in cold climates, while equipment failure dominates warm climates, it suggests different mitigation strategies might be needed for different regions.